Rights and obligations

 Please advise Equal Opportunity Tasmania during the complaint process if you require additional assistance or the services of an interpreter.

-If a complaint goes to the Anti-Discrimination Tribunal all relevant information from both the complainant and respondent on the complaint file will be provided to the Tribunal.
+If a complaint goes to the Tasmanian Civil and Administrative Tribunal (Anti-Discrimination Stream) all relevant information from both the complainant and respondent on the complaint file will be provided to the Tribunal.
 All questions and additional correspondence must be directed to the Tribunal, not Equal Opportunity Tasmania.

 If a complaint is rejected or dismissed the complainant has a right of review through the Tribunal.